 - Explaining how the quote relates to your argument

 - Summarizing the overall point you want to make

 When to use block quotes

 Block quotes should be used when the specific wording or style of the quoted text is essential to your point.
 How often you use them depends partly on your field of study.

 - In the arts and humanities, block quotes are frequently used to conduct in-depth textual analysis.

 - In social science research involving interviews or focus groups, block quotes are often necessary when analyzing participants’ responses.

 - In scientific writing, block quotes are very rarely used.

 Avoid relying on block quotes from academic sources to explain ideas or make your points for you.
 In general, quotes should be used as sparingly as possible, as your own voice should be dominant.
-When you use another author’s ideas or refer to previous research, it’s often better to paraphrase.
+When you use another author’s ideas or refer to previous research, it’s often better to integrate the source by paraphrasing.